machinekit/mksocfpga/HW/README.md

     '~/altera/15.1/embedded/embedded_command_shell.sh'

-cd to a quartus project folder:
+cd to one of the quartus project folders:

     cd /the-snowwhite_git/mksocfpga/HW/QuartusProjects/DE0_NANO_SOC_GHRD

-to start quartus loaded with project loaded:
+to start quartus gui with the project in current folder loaded:

     make quartus_edit

-To script compile all needed output files:
+To script compile all needed output files for Machinekit (via hm2_soc driver):

-    make dts dtb rbf
+    make all   (same as dts dtb rbf)

-(make sof may be needed instead of rbf to generate the .rbf fpga config file)

 Note:

-    Quartus config is in *.qsf files, there are (unclear)differences between linux / and windows \\ paths.
+    The projects Quartus config is in *.qsf file(be carefull when hand editing).
+    Beware There are (unclear when needed) differences between linux / and windows \\ Global paths.

 Note2:

    On my (older) SocKit boards the usb serial uart chip does not power on from the usb cable alone.
    Forcing you to power on the SocKit board before dev/ttyUSB0 gets available.
+And dropping the usb connection when you power-off-reboot the board.

-   This is because the uart chips Reset signal gets pulled down to low (0.84V) to come out of reset without powering up the whole board.
+   This is because the uart chips Reset signal is pulled down too much (0.84V) to be able to come out of reset without powering up the whole board (caused by the chip connected to R301).

-   To fix this you can simply desolder R301.
-(On bottomside, middle about 3 cm abowe switches [H_SW0])
+   A simple fix for this is to simply desolder R301.
+(On pcb-bottomside, near middle about 3 cm abowe switches [H_SW0])